 2.A solution of ground soybeans in water is applied to both sides of the fabric with a brush.

-3.The entire fabric is dyed by dipping in a vat of indigo.
+3.The entire fabric is dip dyed in indigo.

 4.The red paste resist is washed away with water, revealing the finished indigo pattern.